SashaTheGray/SashaTheGray/README.md

 I'm a few credits shy of finishing a BSc. degree at Reykjavik University where I'm ultimately pursuing a MSc degree in Computer Science.
 I serve as a board member of two university associations involved in robotics and internet of things, and am currently producing a frontend state management system for a client, working as a freelance software engineer.
 My main interests are cybersecurity and software engineering.
-I am a casual gamer, LaVeyan-satanist, minarchist, and a polymath.
+I'm a casual gamer, LaVeyan-satanist, minarchist, and a polymath.

 <!-- Technical stack --->